macrosynergy/macrosynergy/docs/source/faqs.rst

 ---------------------------------------

 Currently, we do not allow a pull request to be created by users outside of the Macrosynergy team.
-If you’d like to contribute, please create a fork of the repository, and create a pull request from your fork.
+If you'd like to contribute, please create a fork of the repository, and create a pull request from your fork.